 James has directed and produced for film, radio and podcast and recently released an album of original music for the stage.
 You can listen to this work on all major streaming platforms or by clicking on the titles in bold below:

-James Executive and Creative Produced T.S.
+James Executive and Creatively Produced T.S.
 Eliot’s Four Quartets with Ralph Fiennes for BBC Films and Kino Lorber.
 This feature was release in cinemas and can be viewed from on BBC iPlayer.

 As part of the 400th anniversary celebrations of the King James Bible, James directed Alan Howard, Nonso Anozie, Simon Russell Beale, Samuel Barnett, Kobna Holdbrook-Smith, Patricia Routledge, Paterson Joseph and Mark Gatiss on the National Theate’s Lyttelton stage in extracts from the Book that changed the world.
 This podcast collection features each of those readings and a live recording of the talk Melvyn Bragg gave looking at the radical impact of The King James Bible over the last 400 years.